Julien Fedon: Warrior of Grenada

-Julien Fedon was born on the island of Martinique, the son of a free African woman and Pierre Fedon, a French jeweler who traveled from Bordeaux, France, in 1749 to the island of Martinique.
+Julien Fedon was born on the island of Martinique, the son of a free African woman and Pierre Fedon, a French jeweller who travelled from Bordeaux, France, in 1749 to the island.
 The family moved to Grenada in the 1750s, when the island was still under French rule.
 However, according to historian Edward Cox, Fédon seem not to have lived on the island in 1772 and probably migrated there later.
-However, in Grenada, Fedon was the owner of the farm in the Belvedere Estate, in Saint John Parish.
+However, in Grenada, Fedon owned the farm on the Belvedere Estate in Saint John Parish.
 He was also a commanding general of the French republican forces in Guadeloupe.

 Fedon began the revolt to abolish the Maafa (slavery), convert bondpeople into citizens, and eliminate British colonial rule, returning it to the French people.
-He was influenced both by the French Revolution in France, the French Revolutionary leaders on Guadeloupe, and the Haitian Revolution.
-He had the firm intention to make of Grenada a new African republic, following the Guadeloupe model.
-To do this, he fought against the landlords and Euro-British bourgeois, with the help of several troops formed by around 100 freed Blacks.
+He was influenced by both the French Revolution and the French Revolutionary leaders in Guadeloupe and by the Haitian Revolution.
+He had the firm intention of making Grenada a new African republic, following the Guadeloupe model.
+To do this, he fought against the landlords and Euro-British bourgeoisie, with the help of several troops formed by around 100 freed Blacks.
 The attacks were well-coordinated against the cities of Grenville and Gouyave.
-The insurgents looted and burned houses and execute the British settlers in the streets.
+The insurgents looted and burned houses and executed the British settlers in the streets.
 After returning to the mountains of Belvedere, the insurgents joined a large group of bondpeople who had abandoned the concentration camps (plantations) where they labored.
 In the mountains, Fedon established several fortifications to face the British attacks.
-By June 1796, the revolution allowed them to control the whole island except the St. George Parish, there the government was located.
+By June 1796, the revolution allowed them to control the whole island except the St. George Parish, where the government was located.

 Although the revolution was eventually destroyed by the British, tensions remained high until the Maafa was abolished in 1834.
-Fedon was never captured and his whereabouts was unknown after the revolution.
+Fedon was never captured, and his whereabouts were unknown after the revolution.

-During the nineteenth and twentieth centuries, Fedon was considered a folk hero in Grenada and influenced the nationalist leaders and revolutionaries of the island.
+During the nineteenth and twentieth centuries, Fedon was considered a folk hero in Grenada and influenced the island’s nationalist leaders and revolutionaries.

 Source: